 3. Charming Cowichan Bay: A Sweet Treat or Savoury Delight

-While there, stop at True Grain Bakery for some of the best bread around.
+While there, also stop at True Grain Bakery for some of the best bread around.
 They specialize in organic craft baking using locally farmed and milled organic flours.
 They focus on ancient grains and heritage wheat varieties such as Einkorn and Emmer.

 4. Cultural and Natural Attractions in Duncan